thesmartenergy/pep/pep-website/src/site/markdown/index.md

 There are process execution containers.

+Specification and demonstration of Process Execution Platform: A RESTful API to expose process executors that implement processes and generate process executions, whose input and output are RDF graphs.

 ## Process Execution Containers description

 Following the Linked Data principles, Process Execution Containers are given URI identifiers, and a RDF description of these resources can be retrieved at their URI.